Learning Multi-Agent Coordination through Connectivity-driven Communication: Introduction

 Our approach relies on an actor-critic paradigm \cite{degris2012off,silver2014deterministic,lillicrapHPHETS15} and is intended to extend the centralized-learning with decentralized-execution (CLDE) framework \cite{foerster2016learning,lowe2017multi}.
 In CDC, all the observations from each agent are assumed known only during the training phase whilst during execution each agent makes autonomous decisions using only their own information.
 The entire model is learned end-to-end supported by the fact that the heat-kernel is a differentiable operator allowing the gradients to flow throughout the architecture.
 The performance of CDC has been evaluated against alternative methods on four cooperative navigation tasks.
 Our experimental evidence demonstrates that CDC is capable of outperforming other relevant state-of-the-art algorithms.
 In addition, we analyse the communication patterns discovered by the agents to illustrate how interpretable topological structures can emerge in different scenarios.

 The structure of this work is as follows.
 In Section \ref{sec:related_works} we discuss related state-of-the-art MADRL methods focusing on cooperating systems with communication mechanisms.
-In Section \ref{sec:method} we provide the details of the proposed CDC algorithm; additional technical details can be found in the Appendix.
+In Section \ref{sec:method} we provide the details of the proposed CDC algorithm.
 Experimental results are then provided in Section \ref{sec:experiments}.
 Finally, in Section \ref{sec:conclusions}, we discuss the benefits and potential limitations of the proposed methodology with a view on further improvements in future work.